csacro-University-Exercises/AES/README.md

 ## Chapter 6
 ### Exercise 1
 counter
-* "htb.vhd" equals "segmentdisplay.vhd" from chapter4 exercise3 (take care: outöput vector is the wrong way round here)
+* "htb.vhd" equals "segmentdisplay.vhd" from chapter4 exercise3 (take care: output vector is the wrong way round here)
 * 50MHz -> 50 000 000 times per second
 logs2(50 000 000) = 25.5754... -> 25 Stellen reichen aus um 50 000 000 binär darzustellen
 50 000 000 decimal is 10111110101111000010000000 binary
 as it says approximately one second we can just let the counter overflow
 * on rising clock edge add one to counter
-* if counter overlows manipulate number
+before counter overlows manipulate number
 * no simulation for this exercise, tried directly on board
 ### Exercise 2
 counter
 * copied "*.vhd" files from exercise1
+added two more numbers and two more seven segment displays and therefore two more htb components
+adapted implementation of number manipulation
+* no simulation for this exercise, tried directly on board

+## Chapter 7
+### Exercise 1